Navigating the Probate Process After a Loved One’s Passing

 - The identity of the deceased

-- The relationship between the deceased and the proposed personal representative
+- Their relationship to the proposed personal representative